ChrisZZhong/chriszzhong.github.io/_posts/2024-01-10-Interview-Preparation.md

 - Header: `Hashing algorithm` used to sign the token.
 - Payload: contains the `claims` like userId, the permissions, etc.
 - Signature: is used to `verify` that the `sender` of the JWT and to ensure that the message wasn’t changed along the way.
 (Created by hashing the header and the payload with a secret key)

+## Spring Scheduler (cron expression)

+execute tasks for each period of time. `@Scheduled` annotation is used to specify the cron expression.

+- `@Scheduled(fixedRate = 1000)`: execute the task every 1000ms.
+- `@EnableScheduling`: enable the scheduling in the application.

+What if two servers are running the same task?
+How to `avoid duplicate execution`?

+Distributed Lock: use `Redis` to implement distributed lock.
+Acquire a distributed lock before executing the scheduled task.

 ## Cache - (stale data)